JPSC-PDRC-KEIO/jpscdocs_en/married/husband_occupation.rst

 .. _plan-to-work-husband:

-Does he plan to work in the future?
+Does He plans to work in the future?
 ---------------------------------------------

-1. He want to start working immediately
+1. He wants to start working immediately
-2. He plan to start working in 2 or 3 years’
+2. He plans to start working in 2 or 3 years’
-3. He want to start working sometime in the future
+3. He wants to start working sometime in the future
 4. He has no idea ----> (Go to :numref:`Q{number} <receive-unemployment-benefit-husband>`)